featurist/pogoscript/README.md

 But if you want to put several statements onto one line, use the semi-colon (`;`).

     length = @width * @height; do stuff!

+# Control Flow

+## If

+The `if` statement:

+    condition = true
+    if condition
+        do stuff!

+The `if`/`else` statement:

+    condition = false
+    if condition
+        do stuff!
+    else
+        do other stuff!

+## While

+The `while` statement:

+    condition = true
+    while condition
+        do stuff!
+        condition = false

+## Lambda

+[Lambda is the ultimate imperative](http://library.readscheme.org/page1.html), so we'll use it a lot to build control flow.

 # Lists